What Types of Taxes Do You Pay on Home Sale Proceeds When Selling a House In PA?

 Therefore, in addition to the 1% that the state collects, you can add on top of that another percentage based on your county and township.

-For Philadelphia, the local transfer tax rate is 3.27%.
-It’s among one of the highest in country.
+For Philadelphia, the local transfer tax rate is 3.578%.
+It’s among one of the highest in country when it comes to local transfer taxes.

 Why, you may ask?